snowplow-archive/snowplow.github.com/_posts/2015-04-17-snowplow-meetup-amsterdam-set-for-may.md

 <!--more-->

-I am thrilled that we have two incredibly interesting speakers pencilled in to talk at the event.
-[Rob Winters] [rob-winters-linkedin] is a BI, datawarehousing and data science leader who has implemented Snowplow as part of the analytics stack at [de Bijenkorf] [debijenkorf].
+I am thrilled that we have some incredibly interesting speakers pencilled in to talk at the event.
+Niels Reijmer and Andrei Scorus will be talking about the analtyics stack (including Snowplow) at [de Bijenkorf] [debijenkorf].
 [Ruben Mak] [ruben-linkedin] is a data scientist at [Blue Mango][bluemango], who has built a wealth of intelligence on top of Snowplow implementations at a number of Blue Mango's clients.

 More details will follow as they are finalized.
 In the meantime, please sign up [here][eventbrite]!